-Here is what surprises many people: when you run your chart through a sidereal calculator, you might discover you are a completely different sign than you thought.
-A lifelong Leo might find they are a sidereal Cancer.
-A committed Virgo might land firmly in Leo.
+The surprise is not only that your sign may change.
+It is what the shift can explain.
+A lifelong Leo who becomes a sidereal Cancer may recognize a private need for emotional safety behind a confident public style.
+A committed Virgo who lands in sidereal Leo may realize their “practicality” is also a need to be respected for visible skill.
 This is not an error.
 It is a different astronomical framework, one that accounts for a phenomenon called the precession of the equinoxes, and it has been used in Vedic astrology for over 2,000 years.

 What Makes Sidereal Charts Different?